NayyabMalik/Breast-Cancer-Diagnosis-Classification/README.markdown

 - **File Size**: Use Git LFS for large files like `data.csv` or images (e.g., `git lfs track "*.csv" "*.png"`).
 - **Dataset Availability**: Ensure `data.csv` is included or provide a link to the source in the README.
-- **Privacy**: If submitting for coursework, verify with your instructor (e.g., Mam Iqra Nasem) if public sharing is allowed.

 ## License